ELLIE GOULDING & FRIENDS IN AID OF STREETS OF LONDON, ROYAL ALBERT HALL, 11TH DEC 2017

 We ensure that the money gets to where it will have a real impact, funding some amazing projects at some great lesser-known, smaller charities that offer direct support.
 In this way, we spread funding across the homeless sector to places it might not otherwise get to, to where it makes a real difference.

-Goulding adds “That’s why I’m proud to be associated with the charity and to be headlining this special event”.
+Goulding added “That’s why I’m proud to be associated with the charity and to be headlining this special event”.